mtreinish/pymochad/README.rst

 Using pycmus is pretty straightforward you just need to init a PyCmus object and then issue commands to it.
 For example::

-  from pycmus import remote
+  from pymochad import controller

-  cmus = remote.PyCmus()
+  mochad = remote.PyMochad()
-  print(cmus.status())
+  print(mochad.send_cmd('st'))

-will connect to a running cmus instance (with the socket file in the default location) and print the player status.
+will connect to a running mochad instance (running on your localhost) and print the device status.

-For a complete API documentation see: :ref:`pycmus_api`.
+For a complete API documentation see: :ref:`pymochad_api`.